hullcloud/hull-js/README.md

 * Desktop or mobile layouts
 * Reusable and encapsulated components

 Getting started:
-Download AppComponent.js
+Download the project files
+Create a new component file and extend with AppComponent
-Add to you main index.html page as a script.
+Add the new component to the App page using appendChild()
-Extend a JS class with AppComponent.
-Add components to your application with the appendChild.
+Add a reference to the new component to index.html as a script
+Run index.html, and sail!